 Campo y Mar.

 The Marané flagship store is located just off the main road in Manantiales, an old Uruguayan fishing village after which our signature swim short is named.
-Its box like form is designed to be opened up in the summer, and to disappear quietly again when it closes for the winter.
+Its form is designed to be opened up in the summer, and to disappear quietly again when it closes for the winter.

 This space was constructed using local pine and eucalyptus wood, and finished with doors and shutters recovered from an old building in the nearby town of San Carlos.
 It is at the core of Marané, and everything we create.